Deploy With Docker Compose

 Hi, I'm Matthew Setter.
 I've been developing web-based applications since 1996 and developing with PHP since version 3 — way back in 1999 before it even had OOP support.
 I've been involved in building all kinds of PHP-based applications in Australia, the United Kingdom, and Germany.
 I'm also a PHP editor in the Twilio Voices team.

-I regularly share what I know and am continuing to learn about PHP and web development more broadly on my site: Web Dev with Matt.
-I was the co-host of The Undercover elePHPant, a podcast about scaling and optimizing PHP applications.
-I'm also the author of Mezzio Essentials, Zend Framework 2 Foundations, Mezzio: Getting Started, Zend Db Deep Dive, and Zend Framework 2: The Basics.
+I regularly share what I know and am continuing to learn about PHP and web development more broadly on my blog.
+I'm also the author of Mezzio Essentials, and Mezzio: Getting Started.

 Photo of Matthew Setter (@settermjd), author of Mezzio Essentials